 - Normally, a single individual can apply for the grant of representation.
 However, in some circumstances, at least two are needed (eg when there is no will and children under the age of 18 will inherit part of the estate).
 The maximum number is four.

-Applying for the grant requires completing the appropriate form and sending it with the will (and any 'codicils' altering the terms of the will), death certificate, inheritance tax paperwork and the probate application fee.
-You can apply yourself or through your solicitor.
+Applying for the grant requires completing the appropriate form, either online or by post, and providing the will (and any 'codicils' altering the terms of the will), death certificate, inheritance tax paperwork and the probate application fee.
+You can apply yourself or through your professional adviser.
 You then need to complete a statement of truth confirming the information you have given.
 You may be asked to attend an interview at the probate registry if they have any queries.

 Distributing the estate